-23. Workload management
+24. Workload management

 - (a) TAFE Queensland is committed to working with its employees and the Union/s to address workload management issues.
 It is acknowledged that high workloads can in some circumstances lead to unsafe work practices, therefore TAFE Queensland will ensure safe work environments are not compromised, and that organisational responsibilities under legislation including duty of care to all employees are complied with. - (b) It is recognised by TAFE Queensland that unrealistic expectations should not be placed on employees by line management to consistently perform excessive working hours whereby no opportunities arise to utilise accrued time or time off in lieu. - (c) TAFE Queensland will consider the impacts on workloads when organisational change occurs, particularly those impacts arising from the introduction of new programs and from machinery of government changes.
-Management at the local level should undertake appropriate consultation with affected employees when implementing organisational initiatives including machinery of government changes that may have an impact on the workloads of affected employees. - (d) TAFE Queensland remains committed to the implementation of the workload management tool during the life of this Agreement.
-In utilising the workload management tool, TAFE Queensland will adapt the template tool to account for business specific circumstances to ensure easier application of the tool.
+Management at the local level should undertake appropriate consultation with affected employees when implementing organisational initiatives including machinery of government changes that may have an impact on the workloads of affected employees.

-24. Spread of hours Brisbane Central Business District - Support employees
+25. Spread of hours Brisbane Central Business District - Support employees

-- (a) Clause 24 applies to Support employees whose place of work, at daily commencing and finishing times, is within the Australian Bureau of Statistics Statistical Local Areas of "City Remainder" and "City Inner" within the statistical Subdivision of "0501 Inner Brisbane". - (b) In recognition of the problems associated with increased traffic congestion into the Central Business District of Brisbane and subject to a majority-approved ballot of Brisbane Central Business District employees, the parties agree to a wider ordinary spread of hours of 0600 to 1900 for full-time and part-time employees only. - (c) The purpose of such an arrangement is to allow employees and supervisors to mutually agree to changes to existing commencing and finishing times in order that the employees can commence and/or finish their working hours outside the recognised peak times of 0700 to 0900 and 1600 to 1800. - (d) For the purposes of application of excess travel time as prescribed in clause 33 of the Award, the ordinary spread of hours will be 0600 to 1900. - (e) The parties affirm that the capacity for an individual employee to have an ordinary spread of hours of 0600 to 1900 by mutual agreement under these provisions will not be used as the rationale to alter customer service delivery arrangements of TAFE Queensland affected by these provisions.
+- (a) Clause 25 applies to Support employees whose place of work, at daily commencing and finishing times, is within the Australian Bureau of Statistics Statistical Local Areas of "City Remainder" and "City Inner" within the statistical Subdivision of "0501 Inner Brisbane". - (b) In recognition of the problems associated with increased traffic congestion into the Central Business District of Brisbane and subject to a majority-approved ballot of Brisbane Central Business District employees, the parties agree to a wider ordinary spread of hours of 0600 to 1900 for full-time and part-time employees only. - (c) The purpose of such an arrangement is to allow employees and supervisors to mutually agree to changes to existing commencing and finishing times in order that the employees can commence and/or finish their working hours outside the recognised peak times of 0700 to 0900 and 1600 to 1800. - (d) For the purposes of application of excess travel time as prescribed in clause 33 of the Award, the ordinary spread of hours will be 0600 to 1900. - (e) The parties affirm that the capacity for an individual employee to have an ordinary spread of hours of 0600 to 1900 by mutual agreement under these provisions will not be used as the rationale to alter customer service delivery arrangements of TAFE Queensland affected by these provisions.

-25. Averaging of ordinary hours of work
+26. Averaging of ordinary hours of work

-- (a) Where agreed between TAFE Queensland and an employee, and subject to policy requirements, mechanisms will operate by which employees can agree to average ordinary hours of work over a cycle with differential daily and weekly hours, e.g. in a four week work cycle an employee may work 45 hours in one week and 30 hours the next week, provided that the total standard ordinary hours for the month are worked. - (b) Under this arrangement the agreed working hours for individual employees would be established in consultation between management and the employee.
+(a) Where agreed between TAFE Queensland and an employee, and subject to policy requirements, mechanisms will operate by which employees can agree to average ordinary hours of work over a cycle with differential daily and weekly hours, e.g. in a four week work cycle an employee may work 45 hours in one week and 30 hours the next week, provided that the total standard ordinary hours for the month are worked.

+(b) Under this arrangement the agreed working hours for individual employees would be established in consultation between management and the employee.
 Normal overtime arrangements/penalty rates will only apply for the hours worked in excess of the agreed hours of duty.